U-P-G-R-A-Y-E-D-D/AndroidStudioBenchmark/README.md

 While system assembling watch for you `Task Manager` how `CPU` is processing, how much `RAM` is used, it would be cool if you can watch CPU temperature with some tool like `AIDA`: https://www.aida64.com/downloads

-# 9. If you want to share result of your test with the community,
+# 9. Share results
-please send it to my email: serhiyradkivskiy@gmail.com and I will add it here:
+If you want to share result of your test with the community, please send it to my email: serhiyradkivskiy@gmail.com and I will add it here:

 In such format: